lockss/lockss-rtd-manual/docs/installing/installer.rst

 During this phase, :program:`install-lockss` will configure :program:`ufw` to work with K3s, if necessary.

-.. rubric:: Label
+.. rubric:: Heading

-This phase begins with the label :guilabel:`Configuring firewalld for ufw...`.
+This phase begins with the heading :guilabel:`Configuring firewalld for ufw...`.

 .. rubric:: Steps